eevee/camel/docs/yamlref.rst

 Tag names are actually URIs, using UTF-8 percent-encoding.
 YAML suggests using the ``tag:`` scheme and your domain name to help keep tags globally unique; for example, the string tag is really ``tag:yaml.org,2002:str``.
-(I don't know why a year is in there, let alone the comma.)
+(Domain names can change hands over time, hence the inclusion of a year.)

 That's quite a mouthful, and wouldn't be recognized as a tag anyway, because tags have to start with ``!``.
 So tags are written in shorthand with a prefix,